- Kirill Karabits (Dirigent)

 9th Symphony concert

-Conducted by Kirill Karabits / Soloists: N.N.
+Conducted by Kirill Karabits / Soloist: Airam Hernandez (tenor)

-Liszt's Faust Symphony had already been performed here for the first time in 1857 for the inauguration of the Goethe-Schiller monument: a work which, despite all its programmatic nature, pays intense homage to the ideals of symphonic compositional technique à la Beethoven and also incorporates a choir in the finale, so that it has often been compared with Beethoven's grandiose Ninth.
+Liszt's »Faust Symphony« was launched in Weimar as early as 1857 for the dedication of the Goethe-Schiller monument: a work that, for all its programmatic nature, pays intense homage to the ideals of symphonic compositional technique à la Beethoven and also incorporates a chorus in the finale, so that it has often been compared with the latter's grandiose »Ninth«.
 Appropriate or not - the work, which ingeniously combines drama and orchestral music, is visionary in any case.
-Or, as Richard Strauss summed it up: “Everything else is dirt.”